rajeshmajumdar/calculator/README.md

                           For cashplus delivery.
     -o [OPTIONS ...], --options [OPTIONS ...]
                           For options intraday/delivery.
+    -a [ADDORDER ...], --addorder [ADDORDER ...]
+                        Add this order to journal.
 ```

 For further usage help, you can execute the program with desired argument.